|

 asymmetric PCR uses conventional PCR primers at unequal concentrations

 to generate single-stranded DNA.
-Thismethod, however, is difficult to
+Thismethod, however, is

 optimize, often inefficient, and tends to promote nonspecific